 Cost and Care

 Native plants are no more expensive than any other plants.
 Surprisingly, some native plants and invasive plants look very similar, so it may be possible to replace a particularly attractive invasive species with a native alternative.
-Use this guide for help identifying which is which.

 In addition to requiring less maintenance than other species, many native plants attract birds, hummingbirds, and beneficial insects.
 They can play a part in xeriscaping, a method of landscaping designed to eliminate the need for irrigation, as well as rainwater management.